eballantine/eballantine/README.md

 👋 Hi, I’m @eballantine, you can call me Lizzy (she/her)

-🌱 I’m currently working as a .NET developer at Doctor Care Anywhere.
+🪴 I’m currently working as a Rails Engineer at Easol.

 📫 Email: lizzy@hey.com